dawranliou/dawranliou.com/source/blog/2019-02-02-tachyons-review.html.markdown

 that all the CSS classes are effectively global-mutable-stateful objects.
 Without a good methodology adopted by the developer, like BEM, all CSS classes have side-effect on the whole document.
 (See Case 1.)
-This makes containing any CSS class a goal to solve the problem.
-Otherwise, changing the class might have an effect on other elements.
+This makes containing and localizing CSS classes a plausible to solve the problem.
 However, this also elimiates the reusability of the classes.
 (See Case 2.)

 ```css